style-it-themes/dd-wrt-inspired-themes/README.md

 >Note that some sections of external DD_WRT sites cannot be targeted via CSS at this time.
 BrainSlayer may add support for these at some later stage.

 In any case you can not customize the built in styles and you may notice styling inconsistencies.
-If that bothers you DO use this project instead.
+If that bothers you DO use this project instead in the interim, it's being worked on upstream DD-WRT too.

+Report steady and of consequence progress being made upstream with the cooperation of @BrainSlayer.
+Thank you ;)

 ## Router Model Compatibility